Summit Pass is open daily 9am - 4pm, weather permitting.

-While this entire giant vertical, from Timberline to Summit Pass, is not yet lift-serviced, it is accessible via other transportation methods and available when there is enough snow at all elevations.
+While this long vertical from Timberline to Summit Pass is not yet lift-serviced, it is accessible via other transportation methods and available when there is enough snow at all elevations.
 In the winter, skiers and snowboarders with a lift ticket or season pass can take the Timberline Resort Shuttle from Summit Pass in Government Camp up to Timberline (Summit Pass lift tickets and passes are not valid for 4,540' vertical access).
 At Timberline, catch the Magic Mile Chair Lift up to the Palmer Snowcat access point to be taken to the top of Palmer.
 Enjoy the ride down to the Alpine Trail or West Leg Road, which ends at the bottom of Summit Pass.

 Products and Pricing

 2023/2024 Summit Pass Lift Tickets and Season Passes

 Summit Pass lift tickets can be purchased upon arrival and are valid only at Timberline's beginner ski and snowboard area in Government Camp.
 These tickets may be upgraded at Guest Services for full access to all of Timberline's terrain.